 Dry “Knotty” Sidings should be allowed to acclimate in most environments for 7 to 10 days prior to installation.
 In damp or high humidity environments, more time may be required for acclimation.

 To acclimate your Western Red Cedar (or Alaskan Yellow Cedar) siding, stack pieces individually on evenly spaced vertically aligned “stickers” in a dry storage area, off the ground, and under cover.
 Air should be circulating all around the pieces of Cedar siding.
 Unseasoned or “green” Cedar sidings that have not been dried with a moisture content exceeding 12% prior to delivery will require much longer to acclimate to their surrounding environment.

 Narrower widths of channel, bevel, and board and batten sidings allow for shrinkage when supplied without prior drying.
 Acclimation of green siding products can take 30 days or longer depending on the environment.
 Store the stack by separating the pieces with vertically aligned stickers in a well ventilated, dry location off the ground by at least 4”.
 If it is to be stored over damp ground or new concrete, place a moisture barrier under the siding.

-After your Western Red Cedar Siding has acclimated, a coating of primer, stain or oil should be applied to all surfaces, including the ends, is recommended.
+After your Western Red Cedar Siding has acclimated, a coating of primer, stain or oil should be applied to all surfaces, including the ends.
 The type of coating will vary depending on the final finish desired.
 If a solid color stain or paint will be used, an alkyd oil stain-blocking primer should be used as the first coat, applied on all four sides.
 Always follow the manufactures’ recommendations to ensure the product you have selected is for use on Western Red (or Alaskan Yellow) Cedar and compatible with the intended finish coat.

 To save money and time on the job site, we can arrange to have your Western Red Cedar siding coated with a product of your choice.
-Your siding will be completely covered all four sides with a flood coat in a temperature controlled environment, free of dust and debris and back brushed to ensure even absorption and coverage.
+Your siding will be completely covered on all four sides with a flood coat in a temperature controlled environment, free of dust and debris and back brushed to ensure even absorption and coverage.
 This quality of pre-finish is impossible to duplicate using on-site installation methods.
 Read more about the process HERE